Retirement & Wealth Planning

 Your retirement plan should include multiple income sources, not just savings.

-Social Security Timing – The longer you wait (up to age 70), the higher your monthly benefit. ✔ Side Hustles or Passive Income – Consider rental properties, dividends, or consulting work. ✔ Annuities for Guaranteed Income – While not for everyone, certain annuities can provide lifelong income security.
+Social Security Timing – The longer you wait (up to age 70), the higher your monthly benefit. ✔ Side Hustles or Passive Income – Consider rental properties, dividends, or consulting work. ✔ Annuities for Guaranteed Income – An income-focused annuity — most often a fixed-indexed annuity with a guaranteed-lifetime-income rider, sometimes a SPIA — can produce a contractually guaranteed monthly check for life.
+It is not the right tool for every plan, but when there is a gap between Social Security and your planned essential expenses, it is one of the cleanest ways to close that gap.

 Step 5: Minimize Taxes & Maximize Withdrawals